Frequently Asked Questions (FAQ's)

 - Purses, wallets, jewelry, etc.

-No, but Texas State can provided catering for your group!
-Texas State caters through ChartWheels.
+No, but your group is welcome to bring a bagged lunch, or Texas State can provided catering for your group!
+Catering can be organized by Texas State Dining.
 Additionally, any other company is allowed to deliver food to University Camp if your Program Staff are given notice.

 We recommend eating before or after your scheduled program time; time spent eating during your scheduled program time will not be rescheduled or added onto the program.